 Step by Step Instructions

-STEP 6: Remove the pans from the oven and place them on a wire cooling rack.
+Step 4: Remove the pans from the oven and place them on a wire cooling rack.
 Let them cool for 20 minutes and then gently turn the pans upside down onto the rack and lifting them up to release the cake.

-STEP 2: Next, add the powdered sugar to the creamed butter and cream cheese 1 cup at a time, mixing on low until everything is well combined.
-This takes about 5 minutes.
+Step 6:ย Next, add the powdered sugar 1 cup at a time, mixing on low until everything well combined.
+Add the vanilla bean paste and mix on medium speed until fluffy.

-Frosting a cake can seem intimidating, but I promise it's easier than you think!
-First, assess the cake layers to see if they're even.
 If the tops aren't flat, use a serrated knife or cake leveler to create a flat surface to make frosting easier and prevent air bubbles from forming between the layers.

 Expert Baking Tips

-- Use a kitchen scale.
-I recommend using a food scale for accuracy.
-If you don't have one, always spoon-measure your flour.
+- Use a kitchen scale.ย I recommend using aย food scaleย for accuracy.
+If you don't have one, alwaysย spoon-measure your flour.
 Fluff up the flour first before spooning it into your measuring cup- don't pack it in!

 - Use room temperature ingredients.
 Using room temperature eggs, butter, and buttermilk creates a fully blended, smooth batter that will bake up evenly with a uniform texture.

 - Don't overmix the batter.
 Over mixing cake batter will result in a dense cakes with sunken centers.
+The ingredients should be just barely combined with no dry streaks of flour.

-Freezing
+Freezing Instructions

 Frequently Asked Questions